-So you have some cracks in your foundation and need to know what you will have to do to get them fixed.
-The first thing that should be done is to contact a qualified foundation specialist to assess the damage.
-The severity of the cracks will determine the steps that will be taken.
+You have some cracks in your foundation and need to know what you will have to do to get them fixed.
+The first thing that should be done is to contact a qualified foundation repair specialist to assess the damage and get it repaired.
+The severity of the cracks will determine the steps that will need to be taken.

-- Clear the area that is in front of the cracks (such as grass, tree limbs, bushes, and plants in order to be able to examine the damage up close and make more room to work.
+Clear the area that is in front of the cracks by removing grass, tree limbs, bushes, and plants in order to be able to examine the damage up close and make more room to work.

-- Next, you will need to carefully clean out debris or materials that are wedged or hanging in or off the cracked area.
-Some of the things that you can use to do this include; soft or wire brushes, tools such as a screwdriver, or a small putty knife.
-The use of an air compressor can also be utilized in place of the above devices and can be somewhat more effective at getting the debris out of the area.
+- Next, you will need to carefully scrape away any loose debris or materials that are wedged or hanging in or off the cracked area.
+Some of the things that you can use to do this include wire brushes and tools, such as a screwdriver or a small putty knife.
+Instead of these tools, you can use an air compressor, which is somewhat more effective at getting dust and debris out of cracks.

-Now that the surface of your foundation is cleaned you can begin to apply the adhesive into the crack.
-Some of the sealants that can be used are:
+After properly preparing the crack, you can begin applying the sealer.
+Some of the sealants that can be used to repair foundation cracks are:

 - Vinyl concrete patching compound